-Often referred to as a “green manure” crop, it is planted in the fall after harvest and tilled under in the spring.
-Examples include: red clover, hairy vetch, oats, buckwheat, forage rye, Italian rye grass (sown by October), field beans and forage pea (sown by November).
+Examples include: winter rye, hairy vetch, red clover, oats, buckwheat, forage rye, Italian rye grass (sown by October), field beans, and forage pea (sown by November).
 Cover crops literally make a living “cover” to sustain soil life until spring planting.

 Image: Cover crops mix on raised garden beds.
 Credit: WSU.edu

 Benefits of Cover Crops

 Imagine this: While you and your garden rest over the wintertime, you have a garden helper who is working hard to improve your soil.
 That’s the role of the cover crop!